InseeFr/Pogues/docs/en/user-guide/user-guide.md

 # Save or Visualise the questionnaire

-It is possible to save or view (Web,PDF,Specification or DDI) the questionnaire at any time (or almost) via the dedicated buttons at the bottom of the page of the Pogues interface.
+It is possible to save or view (Web,PDF,Interviewer form, Specification or DDI) the questionnaire at any time (or almost) via the dedicated buttons at the bottom of the page of the Pogues interface.
 The "Publish" button will soon be available, it means to publish/register the questionnaire within the RMéS repository.
 The "Page break" button is currently not working.